Himalayan Yoga Academy

 27 Oct 2020 HYN Himalayan Yoga Academy

-Importance of Maha Bandha:
+Importance of Maha Bandha

 In bandhas, we actually contract some specific body muscles.
 This is done by holding the breath for a while, to bind prana energy within us.
-There are three major Bandhas, Jalandhara, Uddiyana and Moola Bandha, that lock the energy in the throat, abdomen, and pelvis.
+There are three major Bandhas, Jalandhara, Uddiyana and Mula Bandha, that lock the energy in the throat, abdomen, and pelvis.

-Maha Bandha Technique :
+Maha Bandha Technique

 Sit in a meditative posture to begin your practice.
-Padmasana or Siddhasana is the ideal posture for practicing any of the three bandha.
+Padmasana or Siddhasana is the ideal posture for practicing any of the three bandhas.
 But one must be completely comfortable in either of them.
 Sukhasana is a good pose for such people for whom Padmasana or Siddhasana is uncomfortable.

 Sit straight keeping the spine erect.
 Put both of your palms on your knees.
 Relax the whole body and be aware of your breaths.